 Teaching jobs

-English-speaking teachers can find voluntary work at international schools in India.
-For example, the British Council's Teach India programme, in partnership with The Times of India, offers teaching volunteer placements in an Indian school based in Mumbai or Delhi.
-In addition to eight days' compulsory training, you'll need to pledge to teach for two hours per day, over three alternate weekdays for a total of 100 days.
+English-speaking teachers can find volunteer or paid work at international schools in India.
+For example, the British Council's Teach India program, in partnership with The Times of India, offers volunteer teaching placements in Indian schools based in Mumbai or Delhi.
+To participate, you must commit to teaching for two hours per day, over three alternate weekdays for a total of 100 days, and complete eight days of compulsory training.

-You'll find that paid positions are extremely competitive as you'll typically need to have gained one or two years of professional work experience before your application is considered.
-Find out more about working as an English teacher at The TEFL Org - TEFL Jobs In India.
+Find out more about working as an English teacher at the TEFL Org - TEFL Jobs In India.

 You can search for advertised teaching jobs at: